giovaborgogno/giovaborgogno/README.md

 # Hello, I'm Giovanni 👋 Backend & Blockchain Developer

-Hello, I'm Giovanni, a Backend Developer specializing in blockchain technology.
+Hello, I'm Giovanni, a Backend Developer and blockchain enthusiast.
 I'm currently in my 4th year of Systems Engineering, and I have a strong passion for building robust backend systems and decentralized applications using blockchain technologies like Solidity, web3, ether.js, and hardhat.

 ## Skills 💻